j-emilsson/pokemon-reddest/README.md

 ## Credit
 The pret team for the pokered disassemblies, which this repository is based on: [pret/pokered](https://github.com/pret/pokered)

-TheFakeMateo for physical/special split ([rpp-backup](https://github.com/JustRegularLuna/rpp-backup))
+TheFakeMateo for physical/special split: [rpp-backup](https://github.com/JustRegularLuna/rpp-backup)

-TheFakeMateo for move relearner/deleter ([rpp-backup](https://github.com/JustRegularLuna/rpp-backup)) and Jojobear13 for implementation guide ([shinpokered](https://github.com/jojobear13/shinpokered))
+TheFakeMateo for move relearner/deleter: [rpp-backup](https://github.com/JustRegularLuna/rpp-backup), and Jojobear13 for implementation guide: [shinpokered](https://github.com/jojobear13/shinpokered)